Jodi Magness: Criticism of The Lost Tomb of Jesus

-Magness has strongly criticized the docu-drama The Lost Tomb of Jesus of James Cameron and Simcha Jacobovici, stating that "at the time of Jesus, wealthy families buried their dead in tombs cut by hand from solid rock, putting the bones in niches in the walls and then, later, transferring them to ossuaries".
-Whereas "Jesus came from a poor family that, like most Jews of the time, probably buried their dead in ordinary graves.
-If Jesus' family had been wealthy enough to afford a rock-cut tomb, it would have been in Nazareth, not Jerusalem", she said.
-Magness also said the names on the Talpiyot ossuaries "indicate that the tomb belonged to a family from Judea, the area around Jerusalem, where people were known by their first name and father's name.
-As Galileans, Jesus and his family members would have used their first name and hometown."
+Magness has strongly criticized the 2007 docudrama The Lost Tomb of Jesus, directed by Simcha Jacobovici and executive-produced by James Cameron.
+She explained that "at the time of Jesus, wealthy families buried their dead in tombs cut by hand from solid rock, placing the bones in niches in the walls and later transferring them to ossuaries."
+In contrast, she said that "Jesus came from a poor family that, like most Jews of the time, probably buried their dead in ordinary graves", and that "if Jesus' family had been wealthy enough to afford a rock-cut tomb, it would have been in Nazareth, not Jerusalem."
+She also noted that the names on the Talpiyot ossuaries "indicate that the tomb belonged to a family from Judea, the area around Jerusalem, where people were known by their first name and father's name", and that "as Galileans, Jesus and his family members would have used their first name and hometown".